 Building a product is a lot like putting together a puzzle with a group: lots of pieces that all need to come together, and the more hands involved, the trickier it is to make everything fit just right.

 Communication and teamwork take effort and planning.
 Ideally, a productive team consists of productive individuals, but that's not always the case.
 In our time making , we've learned a lot about how a team works.
 To help, we've rounded up our favourite ways to design some productivity and good vibes for your team.

 01. Design sprints (work with structure)

 To some, sprint is a dirty word.
-I'm only using it here for lack of a better term, but the point remains: working with structure and measurable goals is an awesome thing.
+But the point remains: working with structure and measurable goals is an awesome thing.